 SharePoint is a good idea when you have a demonstrated need for specific features that SharePoint proves and you have a talented internal team to handle customizations (or a large budget to spend on external consultants).

 Also, if you are knee deep in a SharePoint implementation the last thing you want is a reminder of how SharePoint isn’t going to deliver what it promised.
 But this doesn’t preclude you from exploring supplementary options.
 As demonstrated below, SharePoint aficionados can still successfully manage both a SharePoint and ThoughtFarmer intranet.

 ThoughtFarmer + SharePoint

 Miguel Tena, Office 365 Consultant at 2toLead, is a SharePoint fanatic.
 He enjoys lending his expertise to building and maintaining intricate SharePoint sites, and leveraging it for things like documentation storage.
-But when it comes to active employee engagement and communication, he considers ThoughtFarmer a prime tool for the job.
+But when it comes to active employee engagement and communication, he considers ThoughtFarmer, a SharePoint alternative, a prime tool for the job.